 Step-5: Select the “Noise Reduction”

-Once the desired empty area is selected, you should to go to the “Effect” menu available in the menu bar and select the “Noise Reduction” option form there.
+Once the desired empty area is selected, you should go to the “Effect” menu available in the menu bar and select the “Noise Reduction” option from there.

 Step-6: Click On The “Get Noise Profile” Button

 On selecting the “Noise Reduction” option, a new dialogue box or window will pop up immediately.
 In this window, you will get to see the “Get Noise Profile” button.
 Click on this button.
 As soon as you hit this button, it will pick the background noise from the selected empty area.

 Now is the time to remove from the entire audio clip the similar sound or background noise that we have recently captured or picked from the empty area.
 You should press the “Ctrl+A” keys on your keyboard for selecting the entire audio clip.

 Step-8: Again Open The “Noise Reduction”

 Once the whole clip is selected, you should again go to the “Effect” menu to open the “Noise Reduction” window.
 Activate the “Reduce” mode for the Noise option provided in this window and just hit the “OK” button.
 Thus the background noise will be removed from the entire audio clip.

 Step-9: Complete The Process

 Once you have successfully removed the undesired background noise by following the steps mentioned above, the next step is to export the new filtered audio clip with a file format of your choice.

 For this, navigate to the “File” menu and select the “Export” option available in that menu.
 After selecting “Export,” choose the desired format like MP3, MAV, etc., and finally export it.
 And it is finally done!